 When you’re able to pinpoint who has access and how they’re logging into these tools, you’ll have the added benefit of:

 Let’s take a closer look at how SaaS management makes offboarding employees an easier task.
 For instance, have you ever left a job only to find out you still had access to your company email address or specific documents?

-Since the SaaS management tool allows the IT department to see exactly who is using what, they can be sure to properly turn off all accounts and cancel login credentials when an employee is leaving the company.
+Since the SaaS management tool allows the CIO and IT department to see exactly who is using what, they can be sure to properly turn off all accounts and cancel login credentials when an employee is leaving the company.
 This ensures that former employees no longer have access to sensitive information stored within a SaaS application.